sib-swiss/enrichment-analysis-training/docs/exercises.md

 Here, we used the barplot function of the graphics package, but you can of course use ggplot2 functions.
 Please see the [Bonus code](https://sib-swiss.github.io/enrichment-analysis-training/bonus_code/) page for examples of barplots with ggplot2 (and tidyverse) functions.

-A common way to represent the enrichment score of a single gene set after GSEA is the barcode plot, with the gseaplot() function that can be used directly on objects of class "gseaResult" (i.e. output by clusterProfiler functions).
+A common way to represent the enrichment score of a single gene set after GSEA is the barcode plot (i.e gsea plot), with the `gseaplot()` function that can be used directly on objects of class "gseaResult" (i.e. output by clusterProfiler functions).

 ```r